Sam Graves

+On March 27, 2026, Graves announced he would not seek re-election in 2026.

 Early life

 Graves was born on November 7, 1963, in Tarkio, Missouri.
 He is the son of Janice A. (née Hord) and Samuel Bruce Graves, and the brother of attorney Todd Graves.
 He graduated from the University of Missouri College of Agriculture with a degree in agronomy.
 He is a member of the Alpha Gamma Sigma fraternity.

 Missouri legislature

 Graves was elected to the Missouri House of Representatives in 1992.
 After one term, he was elected to the Missouri Senate in 1994 and reelected in 1998.